rjaros/kvision/README.md

 You can also look at [KVision blog posts at dev.to](https://dev.to/t/kvision/latest) and you can talk with KVision developers on Kotlin Slack [#kvision](https://kotlinlang.slack.com/messages/kvision/) channel.

-If you are looking for the guide for KVision 1.x, you can [find it here](https://kvision.gitbook.io/kvision-guide/v/kvision-1.x/).
+If you are looking for the guide for KVision 1.x (based on Bootstrap 3), you can [find it here](https://kvision.gitbook.io/kvision-guide/v/kvision-1.x/).

 ## Quickstart